johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 For example:
 - They might have multiple processes with the parent process using some IPC (inter-process communication) mechanism.
 - They might be part of a single (clustered) service, or a multi-service backend system that uses various networking technologies for communication between the nodes.
-- They might be composed of a client and server side applications, where the client needs to constantly interact with the server component to keep the application up-to date.
+- They might be composed of a client and server side applications, where the client needs to constantly interact with the server component to keep the application up to date.
 The same may apply to interactive, networked applications, such as games, chat or media applications.

-These use-cases all vary significantly and have very different underlying transports and mechanisms that enable them.
+These use cases all vary significantly and have very different underlying transports and mechanisms that enable them.
 Their implementations are also tremendously different.
 However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in all of them.

 Distributed actors provide a general abstraction that extends the notion of an identifiable actor beyond the scope of a single process.
 By abstracting away the communication transport from the conceptual patterns associated with distributed actors, they enable application code to focus on their business, while providing a common and elegant pattern to solving the networking issues such applications would have solved in an ad-hoc manner otherwise.